PROFILE

 - Oversaw and conducted litigation, investigations, mediations, and settlements

-- Directed initiatives in effective communication, higher education, health care, transportation; state and local governments; access to nationwide retail chains, museums, historic buildings, theaters
+- Directed initiatives as to effective communication; higher education; health care; transportation; state and local governments; and access to nationwide retail chains, museums, historic buildings, theaters

 - Introduced mediation as a means of resolving DOJ ADA litigation